department-of-veterans-affairs/vets-website/va-gov/pages/education/about-gi-bill-benefits/how-to-use-benefits/test-fees.md

 - Will pay for tests even if you don't score high enough to get your license or certification.
 You can take the same test as many times as you need.
 - Won't pay for fees or costs related to getting the actual license or certification document.

 For tests taken before August 1, 2018, if we paid you back for testing under the Post-9/11 GI Bill, we charged you at least a month of entitlement pay.
-For licensing and certification tests taken after August 1, 2018, entitlement charges under the Post-9/11 GI Bill will be prorated based on the actual amount of the fee charged for the test.
+For licensing and certification tests taken after August 1, 2018, we'll prorate the entitlement charges under the Post-9/11 GI Bill based on the actual amount of the fee charged for the test.
 </div>
 </li>